API Documentation

 1. Open the ios/*.xcworkspace in Xcode and build once so the native module is registered.

-2. Keep your project API key and tenant base URL handy—you'll pass both to initialize() during app bootstrap.
+2. Keep your project API key and tenant base URL handy - you will pass both to initialize() during app bootstrap.
 The base URL is the host we provisioned for your environment (example: https://hawcx-api.hawcx.com).
 Do not append /hc_auth; the native SDK adds all endpoint paths automatically.

-The Podspec included in the package automatically embeds the latest Hawcx framework; no manual framework copying is required.
-CocoaPods will pick up the right pod when you run pod install.
+The Podspec included in the package automatically embeds the latest Hawcx framework; no manual Podfile edits are required.

 1. Install the package: npm install @hawcx/[email protected].